cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 * Jump table compression is not performed when range checks for the given case expression are eliminated via the `unsafe-case-optimization` option, or when the [`case-optimization-strength` compiler directive](SYNTAX-5-OTHER.markdown#option-case-optimization-strength) option has been set to 0.
 * When a compressed jump table is smaller, but slower than a full, or a less compressed jump table, it will only be selected when there isn't enough instruction space for the larger jump table.
 * Compressing a jump table may, under some circumstances, produce a code which is on average faster than a full jump table, while still being smaller.
 When this is the case, the optimizer will select the smaller version over the faster version, even when there is plenty of instruction space.
+* Since the bisection search provides better execution time than a linear search, it is considered and may be applied even to small case expressions, where a normal jump table would provide worse average execution time than the original case expression.

 ### Jump table padding